Acoustic Emission

 - Improved our knowledge of these assets for future reference

-The last point is most pertinent, as I said earlier this was the 'older' of the twin screw extruders, the other was 18 months younger.
-My attention was now drawn to this, two years later I picked up a similar anomaly on the output bearing that lead to a similar intervention that avoided another unplanned event.
+My attention was now drawn to this asset, two years later I picked up a similar anomaly on the output bearing of the Transfer Gearbox that lead to a similar intervention that avoided another unplanned event.

-The conclusion working with SKF was that the bearings had reached their end of life (>10yrs) due to an age related mode of failure.
+The conclusion working with SKF was that the bearings had reached the end of life (>10yrs) due to an age related mode of failure.
 Considering the load, environment and stresses they were under I believe they did remarkably well.

-My experience with this incident allowed Operations and Engineering to grow closer in their respect for each other working as a team with a common goal.
+My experience with this incident also allowed Operations and Engineering to grow closer in their respect for each other working as a team with a common goal.

-If you are interested in booking a training course introducing Predictive, Lubrication, RCM or Reliability Strategies, either onsite or supported virtually on-line then please contact me directly at: [email protected]
+If you are interested in booking a training workshop introducing CBM, Lubrication, RCM or Reliability Strategies

 Acoustic Emission (AE) the earliest warning of Potential Failure in Prediction?